vermuz/mani-professional-notes/idiomatic-python/README.md

 - Attributes to be ‘protected’, which are not meant to be used directly by clients, should be prefixed with a single underscore.
 - ‘private’ attributes not meant to be accessible by a subclass should be prefixed by two underscores.
+- Prepending a single underscore means thatthe symbol won’t be imported if the ‘all’ idiom is used.
+- Prepending two underscores to an attribute name invokes Python’s name mangling